Vitamins and Supplements

 If you choose to take multivitamins, then make sure they are specifically for pregnancy, as they will include everything you need for yourself and your baby.
 Standard multivitamins may contain a level of Vitamin A which is not safe in pregnancy.

-Find out if you are eligible for free Healthy Start vitamin vouchers here
+To find out if you are eligible for free vitamins please follow this link https://

 Vaccines

-The Covid-19 and flu vaccines will protect you and your baby.
-You’re at higher risk of getting seriously ill from Covid-19 if you’re pregnant.
-There is also evidence that pregnant women have a higher chance of developing complications if they get flu.
+The flu vaccine is recommended in pregnancy and will help to protect you and your baby.
+There is evidence that pregnant women have a higher chance of developing complications if they get flu.

 You will also be offered a whooping cough (pertussis) vaccine between 16 and 32 weeks of pregnancy.
 Getting vaccinated while you're pregnant is highly effective in protecting your baby from developing whooping cough in the first few weeks of their life.